Luminous efficiency function

 A luminous efficiency function or luminosity function represents the average spectral sensitivity of human visual perception of light.
 It is based on subjective judgements of which of a pair of different-colored lights is brighter, to describe relative sensitivity to light of different wavelengths.
-It is not an absolute reference to any particular individual, but is a standard observer representation of visual sensitivity of theoretical human eye.
+It is not an absolute reference to any particular individual, but is a standard observer representation of visual sensitivity of a theoretical human eye.
 It is valuable as a baseline for experimental purposes, and in colorimetry.
 Different luminous efficiency functions apply under different lighting conditions, varying from photopic in brightly lit conditions through mesopic to scotopic under low lighting conditions.
 When not specified, the luminous efficiency function generally refers to the photopic luminous efficiency function.

-The CIE photopic luminous efficiency function '̅'̅y̅'̅'̅(λ) or V(λ) is a standard function established by the Commission Internationale de l'Éclairage (CIE) and may be used to convert radiant energy into luminous (i.e., visible) energy.
+The CIE photopic luminous efficiency function '̅'̅y̅'̅'̅(λ) or V(λ) is a standard function established by the Commission Internationale de l'Éclairage (CIE) and standardized in collaboration with the ISO, and may be used to convert radiant energy into luminous (i.e., visible) energy.
 It also forms the central color matching function in the CIE 1931 color space.

 Details

 There are two luminous efficiency functions in common use.
 For everyday light levels, the photopic luminosity function best approximates the response of the human eye.
 For low light levels, the response of the human eye changes, and the scotopic curve applies.
 The photopic curve is the CIE standard curve used in the CIE 1931 color space.

-The luminous flux (or visible power) in a light source is defined by the photopic luminosity function.
+The luminous flux (or visible power) in a light source is defined by the photopic luminosity function (assuming it is bright enough to activate photopic vision in the eyes).
 The following equation calculates the total luminous flux in a source of light: